Locally finite solvable Lie algebras of derivations: Introduction

 \section{Introduction}

-All the algebraic varieties in this paper are defined over an algebraically closed field $\kk$ of characteristic zero.
-Let $X$ be an affine variety over $\kk$, and $\fh$ a Lie subalgebra of $\Lie(\Aut(X))$.
+All algebraic varieties in this paper are defined over an algebraically closed field $\kk$ of characteristic zero.
+Throughout the article, $X$ denotes an affine variety over $\kk$, and $\fh$ a Lie subalgebra of $\Lie(\Aut(X))$.
 We say that $\fh$ is \emph{locally finite} if every $f\in\cO(X)$ belongs to a finite-dimensional vector subspace of $\cO(X)$ invariant under $\fh$, see, e.g., \cite[Definition~1.5.1]{KZ24}.
+It is known that a subalgebra $\fh$ of $\Lie(\Aut(X))$ is locally finite if and only if $\fh\subset\Lie(G)$, where $G\subset\Aut(X)$ is a connected algebraic subgroup, see \cite[Theorem~1]{CD03} or \cite[Theorem~E]{KZ24}.

 A derivation $\p\in\Der(\cO(X))$ is said to be locally finite if the Lie subalgebra $\kk\p$ is locally finite.
+Thus, any locally finite Lie subalgebra $\fh\subset\Lie(\Aut(X))$ consists of locally finite derivations, and is, consequently, generated by locally finite derivations.

+A Lie subalgebra $\fh\subset\Lie(\Aut(X))$ is said to be \emph{locally integrable} (following the terminology of \cite{AZ25b}), or \emph{weakly locally finite} (following the terminology of \cite{CDR26}) if $\fh$ is filtered by an increasing sequence $\fh_i$ of locally finite Lie subalgebras.
+If $\fh$ is weakly locally finite, then every finitely generated Lie subalgebra of $\fh$ is contained in some $\fh_i$, and is therefore locally finite.

-Recall the following questions. \bque[{\rm \cite[Question~1]{AZ25b}}]\la{ques-1} Let $\fh=\langle \fh_1,\ldots,\fh_k\rangle_{\Lie}$ be a solvable Lie subalgebra of $\Lie(\Aut(X))$ generated by the locally finite Lie subalgebras $\fh_i\subset \Lie(\Aut(X))$, $i=1,\ldots,k$.
-Is it true that $\fh$ is locally finite? \eque The author knows of no example where $\fh$ as above were not locally finite.
+Recall the following question. \bque[{\rm \cite[Question~1] {AZ25b}}]\la{ques-1} Let $\fh=\langle \fh_1, \ldots,\fh_k\rangle_{\Lie}$ (resp. $\fh=\langle \fh_1,\ldots,\fh_k \ldots\rangle_{\Lie}$) be a solvable Lie subalgebra of $\Lie(\Aut(X))$ generated by locally finite Lie subalgebras $\fh_i\subset \Lie(\Aut(X))$, $i=1,2,\ldots$.
+Is it true that $\fh$ is locally finite (resp. weakly locally finite)? \eque The author knows of no example where a finitely generated $\fh$ as in Question \ref{ques-1} is not locally finite.
+We therefore conjecture that Question \ref{ques-1} has an affirmative answer.
+The following theorem confirms this conjecture in the case where $X$ is the affine plane $\AA^2=\AA^2_{\kk}$. \bthm\la{main-thm} A solvable Lie subalgebra

+generated by locally finite derivations $\p_i$ is triangulable and weakly locally finite.
+If $\fh$ is generated by a finite set of locally finite derivations, then it is locally finite. \ethm Recall that a Lie subalgebra $\fh\subset\Der(\kk[x,y])$ is said to be \emph{triangulable} if $\fh$ is $\Ad$-conjugate to a Lie subalgebra consisting of triangular derivations, see subsection \ref{ss:3-1}.